fangohr/oommf/README.rst

 1. provide the OOMMF distribution files in a git repository for those who prefer to pull them via git

-2. include additional OOMMF extensions, which have not made it into the official distribution from NIST into this git repository (see below).
+2. include additional user-contributed OOMMF extensions, which have not made it into the official distribution from NIST into this git repository.

-In addition to the OOMMF source code that is offered from NIST (and the OOMMF extension coming from NIST), this repository contains some additional user-contributed extensions.
 Those can be seen from the `Makefile-update-oommf <Makefile-update-oommf>`__.
 See also `Extensions <#Extensions>`__ below.

 Compilation of OOMMF (for example by running ``make build``) is expected to work on Linux and OS X.

 Version
 -------